gohugoio/hugo/content/en/functions/collections/KeyVals.md

 aliases: [/functions/keyvals]
 ---

-The primary application for this function is the definition of the `namedSlices` parameter in the options map passed to the [`Related`] method on the `Pages` object.
+The primary application for this function is the definition of the `namedSlices` value in the options map passed to the [`Related`] method on the `Pages` object.

 [`Related`]: /methods/pages/related/